-Guests were able to purchase a ticket to attend any of the 3 sessions – 1 on Friday evening and 2 on the Saturday.
+Guests were able to purchase a ticket to attend any of the 3 sessions.
 Once in, you could simply wander around and browse the dozens of stalls from different brands and distilleries.
 It is one of the best ways to try some great whiskeys and learn more about their production and history from the many Brand Ambassadors present.

 We decided it would be a great chance to showcase one of our newer brands – Method and Madness.
 We had the core range available as well as some of the newer special editions – Method and Madness Mulberry and Method and Madness Wild Cherry.